Battle of Sena Gallica (551): Background

 In 550, the Gothic War was in its fifteenth year.
-The first years of the war had seen a series of successes for the relatively small Byzantine invasion force under Belisarius, which had led to the fall of Ravenna and the apparent restoration of Imperial rule over Italy by 540.
+The first five years of the war had seen a series of Byzantine successes under general Belisarius, which had led to the capture of the Gothic capital, Ravenna, and the apparent restoration of Byzantine rule over most of the Italian Peninsula by 540.
 Subsequently, Emperor Justinian I recalled Belisarius.
-The commanders left behind soon started squabbling with each other, while the Goths rallied their forces.
-Under the leadership of their charismatic new king, Totila, they soon reversed the situation, overrunning the Imperial forces.
-Not even the return of Belisarius could stem the Ostrogothic tide: by 550, the East Romans were left with a handful of coastal strongholds in the mainland, and in the spring of that year, Totila even invaded Sicily, the Romans' strategic base.
-Wishing to deny the Imperials easy access to Italy and the ability to land fresh troops or reinforce their outposts, Totila had also created a navy of 400 warships to contest the seas with the Empire.
-At the same time, Justinian prepared one last major effort to reclaim Italy, under the eunuch Narses.
+The commanders left behind soon began squabbling among themselves, while the Goths rallied their forces.
+Under the leadership of their new king, Totila, they soon reversed the situation, overrunning the Byzantine forces.
+The return of Belisarius in 544 did not reverse the Gothic tide, and by 550, the Byzantines were left with a handful of coastal strongholds in the mainland, (Note: These included Ravenna, Ancon, and Crotone.) and in the spring of that year, Totila even invaded Sicily, the Byzantines' strategic base.
+Wishing to deny the Byzantines access to the Italian Peninsula and the ability to land fresh troops or reinforce and resupply their outposts, Totila had created a navy of 400 warships to contest the seas.
+At the same time, Justinian prepared one last major effort to reclaim Italy, under his chamberlain (cubicularius), Narses.

-Totila, aware of the looming threat, was determined to deny his enemies their last important bases on Italian soil, most prominently Croton and Ancona.
-After withdrawing from Sicily laden with spoils, Totila sent his troops to besiege Ancona.
-47 ships blockaded it from the sea, and the rest of the Gothic fleet, 300 ships strong, was sent to raid the coast of Epirus and the Ionian Islands.
-Ancona was likely to fall soon, and therefore the Roman general Valerian, commander of Ravenna, called upon his nephew John, a very experienced general who was stationed at Salona in Dalmatia awaiting the arrival of Narses and his army, to send a relief force.
-John immediately manned 38 ships with his veterans, and was soon joined by 12 more ships from Ravenna under Valerian himself.
-The joint fleet set sail for Sena Gallica, some 25 km north of Ancona.
+Totila, aware of the looming threat, was determined to deny the Byzantines their last important bases on Italian soil, most prominently Ancon (modern-day Ancona).
+After withdrawing from Sicily with the spoils of their pillaging, Totila sent his troops to besiege Ancon in autumn 551.
+Forty-seven ships blockaded it from the sea, and the rest of the Gothic fleet, 300 ships, was sent to raid the coast of Epirus and the Ionian Islands.
+Ancon, being blockaded by land and sea, was likely to fall.
+The Byzantine general Valerian, commander of Ravenna, called upon his nephew John the Sanguinary, a general who was stationed at Salona in Dalmatia, to send a relief force.
+John was awaiting the arrival of Narses and his army from Thrace.
+Despite John having explicit orders from Emperor Justinian not to leave Salona, he immediately manned 38 ships with his veterans, and was soon joined by 12 more ships from Ravenna under Valerian himself.
+The joint fleet set sail for Sena Gallica, some 25 km north of Ancon.